kevin-qualls/Bengali-AI/index.md

   <b>Fig. 14: Final Model Accuracy for Vowel Diacritics</b><br>
 </p>

-In this plot, validation accuracy plots are again higher than the ones for training accuracy.
+In Fig. 14, the validation accuracy plots are again higher than the ones for training accuracy.

 Training our model on consonant diacritics instead gave us the accuracy of around 93% and resulted in the following piecewise performance graph: